New German defense minister backs higher military spending

-BERLIN (AP) — Military spending in Germany must keep rising, the country’s new defense minister said Wednesday, underlined her commitment to long-term targets, telling critics that the country’s own security needs require more funds and the move isn’t simply a response to foreign pressure.
+BERLIN (AP) — Military spending in Germany must keep rising, the country’s new defense minister said Wednesday, underlining her commitment to long-term targets.
+She told critics that the country’s own security needs require more funds and the move isn’t simply a response to foreign pressure.

 NATO members in 2014 agreed to “aim to move toward” increasing defense spending to 2% of their gross domestic product by 2024, though Germany has already said it doesn’t expect to meet that goal.
 The U.S. has criticized Berlin’s spending.